How to Move SharePoint Content Databases to Another Drive?

 - Mount the database back to SharePoint: Mount-SPContentDatabase -Name “Content-database-name” -DatabaseServer “db-server-name” -WebApplication “Name-or-URL-of-the-webapp”

-Lets move SharePoint SQL Server Database Files to different drive location.
-First, make a note of all database files associated with the database such as MDF, NDF & LDF.
+Let’s move SharePoint SQL Server Database Files to different drive locations.
+First, make a note of all database files associated with the database, such as MDF, NDF & LDF.

 Make a note of the Database Files:

 - Open SSMS >> Right click on the target database >> Properties